Dalkhan Khozhaev

 Dalkhan Abdulazizovich Khozhaev (18 April 1961 – 26 July 2000) was a Chechen historian, field commander, brigadier general and author with numerous works on the centuries-old confrontation between Chechnya and Russia, as well as the First Chechen War.
 He commanded a special brigade and was loyal to Ruslan Gelayev.

 Early life

 Dalkhan Khozhaev was born on 18 April 1961 in Grozny into the Chechen teip of Benoy.
 Dalkhan's father Abdul-Aziz Khozhaev was a commercial worker and his mother Zura Bibulatova was a Chechen and Russian language teacher.
 Both of his parents came from Novye Atagi.
 In 1983 he graduated from the faculty of History of the Chechen-Ingush State University.

-Between 1985 - 1991, he was a methodologist of the station of young tourists, as well as a researcher at the Chechen-Ingush Republican Regional Museum.
+Between 1985 and 1991, he was a methodologist of the station of young tourists, as well as a researcher at the Chechen-Ingush Republican Regional Museum.

 Works

 He was the author of works on the history of the national liberation movement of Chechnya in the 19th century.
 As well as the Head of the Archives Department, which was later destroyed.
 Since 1994 he was a member of the Cabinet of Ministers and as well as the State Defense Council of the Chechen Republic of Ichkeria.